Table of Contents

 3. Spend time reading and hearing God’s word – Make a habit of giving yourself time in reading God’s Word or listening to the Bible.

-4. Spend time with other believers – We are meant to worship together, pray and share our faith with one another.
+4. Spend time with other believers – We are meant to worship together, pray and share it with one another.
 Hearing inspirational journeys with people is really encouraging for yourself and others.

 5. Spend time in prayer – Setting a time for you and God is very important.
 This is your solitary time to share with God all that is within your heart and mind.
-Your faith will grow in abundance from this practice.
+It will grow in abundance from this practice.

 How do you live by faith?

 Paul mentioned “the just shall live by faith” in (Romans 1:16-17).
-Living by faith is living our lives as Jesus Christ lived His life.
+Living by it is living our lives as Jesus Christ lived His life.
 Obeying and doing the things He did.

 It includes what you do and says as well as what you believe.
 James says, “You believe that there is one God.
 You do well.
 Even the demons believe—and tremble!
 But do you want to know, O foolish man, that faith without works is dead?”
 (James 2:19-20)

 By applying it to yourself, having faith with action is a living faith with God.
 Faith is simply dead without the fruit that comes along with living a life of faith.
 Therefore, the way you live is essential in living a life of faith.

 The lesson of faith is to believe, and trust in Him, whatever it takes.
 He is the one you’re looking up to.